 By: Fereshteh Priou

 Solitude can be a pleasant and agreeable experience.
-It gives us the opportunity to reflect and reach deep inside our psyche - the part we disconnect from when the distractions of a social life make us lose focus.
+It gives us the opportunity to reflect and reach deep inside our psyche – the part we disconnect from when the distractions of a social life make us lose focus.
 Gatherings and interactions deprive us of the reflective aspect of a solitary moment.
 After all, spiritual moments are mostly solitary.
 Although Proust led a solitary life, he did not live a lonely one.
-He wrote obsessively during these years of isolation and based on the writings of his housekeeper, Celeste, he put the word “Fin” at the bottom of the last page only a few months before his death.
+He wrote obsessively during these years of isolation.
+Based on the writings of his housekeeper, Celeste, he put the word “Fin” at the bottom of the last page only a few months before his death.
 He saw the silver lining of his situation and has famously said; "When life walls you in, intelligence finds an opening".

-His writing has all the elements of the ruminations of an introverted and solitary man pondering the various aspects of human life.
+Proust’s writing has all the elements of the ruminations of an introverted and solitary man pondering the various aspects of human life.
 Even though his book is filled with social connections and interactions, his solitary moments are the ones generating his most powerful and insightful commentaries on life.
 When reading Proust’s reflections, you can feel the measure of his solitude by the mood of detachment and by his pure observatory narrative.

 Proust died at the age of 51 a short while after he ventured out one night for dinner with friends and contracted pneumonia.
 Images of Proust on his deathbed are not of a clean-shaven man with a well-groomed mustache, but of a heavily bearded man.
 This is telling of his solitary life and his abandonment of the regular grooming and priming.
 These days at home, I relate to that…